alejoduque/BioMapp/README.md

 - `README.md`: Documentation for the sample data format

 ### Sample Audio (`public/sample-audio/`)
-- Example `.webm` recordings for testing the application
+- Example audio recordings for testing the application
 - Demonstrates various audio types and durations
 - Shows the expected file format and naming conventions